ansible/community-docs/contribution_to_project.rst

 Examples:

   - Organizing a meetup.
-  - Writing a blog post about benefits of the project comparing to other similar projects.
+  - Writing a blog post about benefits and possible drawbacks of the project comparing to other similar projects.
   - Making a presentation on another IT community's event showing how the project can be used by that community to solve their issues.
   - Suggesting ideas on how the process of decision making can be improved.